 Survey course covering forest ecosystems of the world, history of forestry and forest conservation, how forest ecosystems function, wildlife in forests, environmental issues in forestry, forest management, economics and products, and new approaches to forest management.
 Open to majors and nonmajors.
 Cannot be taken for credit if CFR 101 already taken.

-ESRM 101A Forests and Society Spring 2013; NW/I&S and Writing Credit Option; M-F 1:30-2:20 GUG 220; NOTE: NO TEXTBOOK - ALL READINGS MATERIALS PROVIDED ON CLASS WEBSITE Instructors: Kristiina Vogt (firstname.lastname@example.org), Daniel Vogt (email@example.com) Forests have and continue to play important roles in providing environmental services, human values and natural resources to societies around the world.
+ESRM 101A Forests and Society Spring 2013; NW/I&S and Writing Credit Option; M-F 1:30-2:20 GUG 220; NOTE: NO TEXTBOOK - ALL READINGS MATERIALS PROVIDED ON CLASS WEBSITE Instructors: Kristiina Vogt (firstname.lastname@example.org), contributions by Daniel Vogt (email@example.com) Forests have and continue to play important roles in providing environmental services, human values and natural resources to societies around the world.
 Historically those groups who successfully dominated access to forests and their resources had considerable political, economic and social power.
 During the last three decades, highly polarized conflicts over resource uses and conservation have played out in forest landscapes because they are embedded in human landscapes.
 This course provides a road map of factors that need to be considered when making decisions in forests and uses case studies to explore these issues.

 Specific topics to be covered are: Reverence, fear of trees/forests Characteristics of forests & human survival Historical and current uses of forests European over-exploitation of someone elses forests Democratization of forests uses Traditional & formal science management of forests American Indian Tribes and todays forests & wildlife Holistic management or traditional knowledge in a globalized world Human Development Index and global forests Soils or the unseen earth that nurtures societies Foods & medicines in forests Microbes, salmon and forest ecosystems Wars and forests History of interconnectivity, ecology and conservation of forests Disturbances and forests How society manages forest carbon cycles Forests, energy & the C cycle contrast to fossil carbon Forest sustainability & assessment Forest industry globalization & environmental repercussions Transformed forest products industry: Engineered products and lots of glue